About the Law School Admission Council

 Programs and initiatives are created and funded to increase the number of lawyers from racial and ethnic groups, LGBT, and others underrepresented in the legal profession.
 This is accomplished by working with other populations that contribute to the diversity of the profession; awarding grants for projects approved by the Board of Trustees; overseeing expenditures from the LSAC Diversity Fund; conducting training workshops for diversity officers and others charged with the responsibility for assisting students from diverse backgrounds; conducting workshops for law school academic assistance faculty and staff; sponsoring educational programs at law school forums and other recruitment events; and collaborating with bar associations, education associations, and community organizations with the mission of increasing opportunities for people from diverse backgrounds.

 LSAC publishes a variety of materials to help prospective law students make decisions about their education.
-For a complete listing of all of our publications, including online ordering options, visit the Shop section of this website.
+For a complete listing of all of our publications, visit Official LSAT Prep Tools.